harquail/nook_foldlings_thesis/markdown_chapters/31_UI_Interface_Iteration.md

 From this test, we learned that the track and slider tools were confusing, and that novice users were generally not interested in creating features that require multiple pieces of paper.

-**>>TODO: separate user comments from observation**
+As users created sketches using our software, we also took notes on their experience and collected their suggestions for improvements.
+Although only a small fraction of the features requested are implemented in the final app, the feedback from these early user tests set us on the path toward feature-based design.
+A common theme among the responses is the difficulty in creating valid sketches and confusion about the proposed track and slider tools.

 -------------------------------------------------------------
-Comments
+Observations
 -------------------------------------------------------------
-want option to fold other way, wanted to be able to draw over existing line with tab tool, made a cake, crashed on returning to sketch
+made a cake using cuts & tab, crashed on returning to sketch

 track and slider will need explanation; wanted to use non-horizontal folds

-wanted to fold by pinching, want to rename? delete, move them around?

-wanted ortho views, hold to view info about tool, examples.
-Interactive tutorial

 erased master fold, crashing at preview step

-wanted interactive tutorials, made a cat
+made a cat with cuts

-momentary confusion getting back to sketch
+momentary confusion getting back to sketch from 3D preview

-wanted to move around existing sketches

 confused about concept of a laser cutter

-wanted interative tutorial

-wanted to fold 3d preview by hand

 very frustrated by tools that aren't implemented yet